top of page

 2. We aren’t trying to convert anybody to Christianity.

-Here’s the upshot of these three vitally important facts: We believe there is a God, and we believe that God wants human beings to treat each other with compassion, kindness, humility, gentleness, and patience (we got that list from the Bible, in the book of Colossians, chapter 3, verse 12).
+Here’s the upshot of these three vitally important facts: We believe there is a God, and we believe that this God wants human beings to treat each other with compassion, kindness, humility, gentleness, and patience (we got that list from the Bible, in the book of Colossians, chapter 3, verse 12).
 We also believe that when people treat each other this way, their families, organizations, and societies thrive.
 We believe that this thriving is beautifully expressed by the Hebrew word for peace – shalom – which is conceptually far more than just tranquility or repose.
 We believe the word is best translated as “interconnected flourishing,”* and we also believe that rather than the absence of conflict, it describes the presence of constructive conflict.
-And finally, we firmly believe that you don’t have to belong to any faith community to benefit from developing the skills, knowledge, and attitudes of conflict competence.
+And finally, we firmly believe that you don’t have to belong to any faith community to benefit from developing the knowledge, skills, and attitudes of conflict competence.

-So call us a little crazy for the simplicity of our beliefs, but please spend some time exploring our “Conflict Competence” page on this website before you write us off as religious nut cases.
-What you’ll find there can be useful to you whether you’re a member of a religious order or a committed atheist.
+So call us a little weird for the simplicity of our beliefs if you like, but please don't write us off as religious nut cases.
+Conflict competence can be useful to you whether you’re a devout member of a religious order or a committed atheist.
 In other words, conflict competence is fundamentally humanitarian – it isn’t the exclusive property of any belief system.

 *We are deeply grateful to our dear friend Dr. Samuel Barkat for his interpretation of this word and for introducing us to the body of scholarly thinking on the topic.
 See for example Cornelius Plantinga, Jr., Not the Way It’s Supposed to Be: A Breviary of Sin, 1995, Wm.
 B. Eerdmans, Grand Rapids, MI, p.
 10; this passage is footnoted in the original to refer the reader to pp. 69-72 of Nicholas Wolterstorff’s Until Justice and Peace Embrace, Wm.
 B. Eerdmans, 1983.
 The writings of other analysts (e.g., Walter Brueggemann, Craig Nessan, and Ken Wytsma) confirm the elements of interconnection and thriving in the Hebrew conception of shalom.

-Patrice web pic.jpg
+Patrice website pic.jpg

 Patrice Hunt